asanmalyshev/speak_out_loud/README.md

 Package is based on voice generator RHVoice and high level audio interface for speech synthesis Speech Dispatcher.

-To say text just send it packed into message of SpeakGoal type in topic *speak_out_loud_texts*.
+To say text just send it packed into message of SpeakGoal type in topic *sol/texts*.

 Advanced speech control includes:
 * priorities, which allows to proiritize one messages over anothers;
 * whitelist to allow only a few nodes to speak;
 * blacklist to block messages from some nodes;
-* debug topic to provide extra information (if reqired).
+* debug mode to provide extra information (if reqired).

 Author:  Alexander Malyshev <asanmalyshev AT gmail DOT com>
 Youtube video with some examples (in Russian): https://youtu.be/uVPauu7p71E